cloudmesh/cloudmesh-openapi/cloudmesh/openapi3/README.md

     * Added functionality to delete the process entry from the registry upon stop command.
     * Debugged weird start error for my personal machine where the start functionality was running two bash terminals causing the start function to fail.
+    * Met with Professor to discuss proper implementation of the start/stop and how to tie into registry functionality.

 ## Week prior to Mar 9th